hannahmoutran/ai-architectural-journals-project/README.md

 - Automatic batch API usage for large collections
 - Progress monitoring and estimated completion times
 - Comprehensive error handling and retry logic
+- Keep in mind that batch processing could potentially take up to 24 hours for *each step* where it is used.

 ### Geographic Entity Processing
 - Standardized geographic name formatting